 5. Visible emissions may not exceed the limits specified in the following table of this permit as measured by EPA Reference Method 9.
-Compliance for this condition shall be demonstrated by use of natural gas as the only fuel combusted, Specific Condition 6.
+Compliance with this condition shall be demonstrated by use of natural gas as the only fuel combusted, per Specific Condition 6.

-SN Limit Regulatory Citation 01, 02, and 03 5% Reg.18.501 and Ark.
-Code Ann. § 8-4-203 as referenced by Ark.
-Code Ann. § 8-4-304 and 8-4-311
+SN Limit Regulatory Citation 01 and 02 5% Rule 18.501 and Ark.
+Code Ann. § 8-4-203 as

+SN Limit Regulatory Citation referenced by Ark.
+Code Ann. §§ 8-4-304 and 8-4-311

-- 6. The permittee shall only combust pipeline quality natural gas to fuel SN-01, SN-02, and SN-03.
+- 6. The permittee shall only combust pipeline quality natural gas to fuel SN-01, and SN-02.
 Compliance with this condition may be demonstrated by a valid gas tariff, purchase contract, fuel analysis or other appropriate documentation, or perform periodic testing.
-[Reg.19.705, Reg.19.901 et seq., 40 C.F.R. § 52 Subpart E, Ark.
+[Rule 19.705, Rule 19.901 et seq., 40 C.F.R. § 52 Subpart E, Ark.
 Code Ann. § 8-4-203 as referenced by Ark.
 Code Ann. § 8-4-304 and 8-4-311] - 7.
-The permittee shall comply with the following BACT determination for the lumber drying kilns and natural gas-fired burners, SN-01, SN-02, and SN-03, for PM and VOC emission limits set forth in the following table by continuing to operate in accordance with "proper maintenance and operation".
-[Reg.19.901 et seq. and 40 C.F.R. § 52 Subpart E]
+The permittee shall comply with the following BACT determination for the lumber drying kilns and natural gas-fired burners, SN-01, and SN-02, for PM and VOC emission limits set forth in the following table by continuing to operate in accordance with "proper maintenance and operation".
+[Rule 19.901 et seq. and 40 C.F.R. § 52 Subpart E]

-Pollutant BACT Determination PM Proper Maintenance and Operation 7.6 lb/MMscf and Natural gas and Operation 0.022 lb/MBF Recordkeeping VOC Proper Maintenance and Operation 3.8 MBF/hr Recordkeeping
+Pollutant BACT Determination PM Proper Maintenance and Operation 7.6 lb/MMscf and 0.022 lb/MBF Natural gas and Recordkeeping VOC Proper Maintenance and Operation 3.8 MBF/hr Recordkeeping

-- 8. The permittee must develop, maintain, and follow a routine and repair maintenance and housekeeping plan for SN-01, SN-02, and SN-03 kilns and burners, maintain records of conducted maintenance and to the extent practicable, maintain and operate the kilns and burners in a manner consistent with good air pollution control practice for minimizing emissions.
+- 8. The permittee must develop, maintain, and follow a routine and repair maintenance and housekeeping plan for SN-01, and SN-02, kilns and burners, maintain records of conducted maintenance and to the extent practicable, maintain and operate the kilns and burners in a manner consistent with good air pollution control practice for minimizing emissions.
 The permittee shall maintain records which contain the following items in order to demonstrate compliance with this specific condition.
-These records shall be updated on an as performed basis, maintained on site, made available to Department personnel upon request.
-[Reg.19.901 et seq. and 40 C.F.R. § 52 Subpart E] - a.
-Facility name and location.
+These records shall be updated on an as performed basis, maintained on site, made available to Division personnel upon request.
+[Rule 19.901 et seq. and 40 C.F.R. § 52 Subpart E] - a.
+Facility name and location. - b.

-- b.
 Record the activity by source number (SN) or description. - c.
 The date and time of the maintenance or observation. - d.
 Maintenance activity performed, including replacement parts. - e.
 The name of the person conducting the maintenance.

-NESHAP Subpart DDDD for Lumber Kilns SN-01, SN-02, and SN-03
+NESHAP Subpart DDDD for Lumber Kilns SN-01, and SN-02

-9. For process units not subject to the compliance options or work practice requirements specified in §63.2240 (including, but not limited to, lumber kilns), the permittee is not required to comply with the compliance options, work practice requirements, performance testing, monitoring, SSM plans, and recordkeeping or reporting requirements of 40 CFR 63 Subpart DDDD - National Emission Standards for Hazardous Air Pollutants: Plywood and Composite Wood Products (PCWP) (Appendix A), or any other requirements in subpart A of this part, except for the initial notification requirements in §63.9(b) submitted to the Department in accordance with General Provision 21.
-[Reg.19.304 and 40 C.F.R. § 63.2252 and Ark.
+9. For process units not subject to the compliance options or work practice requirements specified in §63.2240 (including, but not limited to, lumber kilns), the permittee is not required to comply with the compliance options, work practice requirements, performance testing, monitoring, SSM plans, and recordkeeping or reporting requirements of 40 CFR 63 Subpart DDDD - National Emission Standards for Hazardous Air Pollutants: Plywood and Composite Wood Products (PCWP) (Appendix A), or any other requirements in subpart A of this part, except for the initial notification requirements in §63.9(b) submitted to the Division in accordance with General Provision 21.
+[Rule 19.304 and 40 C.F.R. § 63.2252 and Ark.
 Code Ann. § 8-4-203 as referenced by Ark.
-Code Ann. §§ 8-4-304 and 8-4-311]
+Code Ann. § 8-4-304 and 8-4-311]

-SN-04 through SN-08 and SN-11 through SN-13 - Wood Processing
+SN-04 through SN-06, SN-08 and SN-11 through SN-13 Wood Processing